-“Four To Doomsday” is an adventure of the nineteenth season of the classic “Doctor Who” series aired in 1982 featuring the Fifth Doctor, Tegan, Nyssa and Adric.
-It’s a four parts adventure written by Terence Dudley and directed by John Black.
+“An Unearthly Child”, also known as “100,000 BC”, is the first adventure of the first season of “Doctor Who” classic series, which aired in 1963.
+It’s a four parts adventure written by Anthony Coburn and directed by Waris Husseint.

 John Finney was born on October 2, 1911 in Milwaukee, Wisconsin.
 His birth name was John Finney but after the death of his father, when he was three years old, his name was changed to Walter Braden Finney in his honor.
 Despite this he kept on being known as Jack.
 His best known novels are “The Body Snatchers”, which was adapted into a number of movies, and “Time and Again”.
 Jack Finney died on November 14, 1995 in Greenbrae, California, from pneumonia and emphysema.